Oxidation for Chronic Fatigue Syndrome and Fibromyalgia

 Is alkalinization and ultraviolet blood irradiation superior to antibiotic therapy for chronic fatigue syndrome and fibromyalgia?

 It depends.
 Unless lyme disease, or a similar intracellular pathogen (germ) is confirmed to be positive, it is very difficult to find a drug that is active against the multiple infections present.
 Further, it is better to actively involve and stimulate the immune system to clear the infection, so this ability to clear the infection lessons chances of recurrence.
 If just antibiotics are used, or antivirals, then on stopping the medicine, there is a chance of recurrence if exposure reoccurs, or if latent infection becomes more active.
 Finally, drug therapy does not address the hyperacidity of the tissues.
-It is very rare for many of my chronic fatigue patients from Vancouver and Richmond to have been on a prolonged course of antibiotics before they start my treatment, but many from the States have already been on antibiotics alone with little success.

 Ideally, a combination of longer term antibiotics with ozone and IV nutrient therapy would be ideal.